-- 12.1 (a) Leave of absence may be granted to regular employees for urgent and substantial reasons, providing satisfactory arrangements can be made to perform the employee's duties without undue interference with the normal routine of work. - (b) In cases of extended illness or injury, an employee's inability to return to work (verified in writing by an attending physician) after sick leave has been exhausted will be considered as an urgent and substantial reason, and in such cases a leave of absence will be granted of up to one (1) year.
-[Amended 2000]

-- A leave of absence will commence on and include the first workday on which the employee is absent and terminates with and includes the workday preceding the day the employee returns to work. - All applications for leave of absence shall be made in writing except when the employee is unable to do so.
+- 12.1 (a) Leave of absence may be granted to regular employees for urgent and substantial reasons, providing satisfactory arrangements can be made to perform the employee's duties without undue interference with the normal routine of work. - (b) In cases of extended illness or injury, an employee's inability to return to work (verified in writing by an attending physician) after sick leave has been exhausted will be considered as an urgent and substantial reason, and in such cases a leave of absence will be granted of up to one (1) year. - 12.2 A leave of absence will commence on and include the first workday on which the employee is absent and terminates on and includes the workday preceding the day the employee returns to work. - 12.3 All applications for leave of absence shall be made in writing except when the employee is unable to do so.
 The conditions under which an employee will be restored to employment on the termination of leave of absence shall be clearly stated by the Agency in conjunction with the granting of a leave of absence.
-Upon an employee's return to work after a leave of absence, he will be reinstated to his/her former position and working conditions, except that if there has been a reduction of forces or his/her position has been eliminated during said leave, he will be returned to the position he would be in, had he not been on a leave of absence. - An employee's status as a regular employee will not be impaired by such leave of absence and his/her continuity will accrue.
-However, an employee on a leave of absence will not earn compensation for sick leave, vacation, or holidays.
-[Amended 2008] - 12.5 If an employee fails to return immediately on the expiration of his/her leave of absence or if he accepts other employment while on leave, he/she will thereby forfeit the leave of absence and terminate his/her employment with the Agency. - 12.6 Leave of absence shall be granted under the following authority: - (a) One day Division Manager.
-[Amended 1993] - (b) More than one day General Manager or his designated representative.
-[Amended 1993, 1997] - 12.7 In the event of the death of the mother, father, step-mother, step-father, brother, sister, step-brother, step-sister, son, daughter, step-son, step-daughter, wife, husband, father-in-law, mother-in-law, son-in-law, daughter-in-law, grandfather, grandmother, grandchild, or any relative or ward residing in the same home as the employee, funeral leave of three (3) days with pay may be taken.
+Upon an employee's return to work after a leave of absence, he will be reinstated to his/her former position and working conditions, except that if there has been a reduction of forces or his/her position has been eliminated during said leave, he will be returned to the position he would be in, had he not been on a leave of absence.
+Nothing in this section precludes an employee on a leave of absence from being subject to layoff.

+- 12.4 An employee's status as a regular employee will not be impaired by such leave of absence and his/her continuity will accrue.
+However, an employee on a leave of absence will not earn compensation for sick leave, vacation, or holidays. - 12.5 If an employee fails to return immediately on the expiration of his/her leave of absence or if he accepts other employment while on leave, he/she will thereby forfeit the leave of absence and terminate his/her employment with the Agency. - 12.6 Leave of absence shall be granted under the following authority: - (a) One day Division Manager. - (b) More than one day General Manager or his designated representative. - 12.7 In the event of the death of the mother, father, step-mother, step-father, brother, sister, step-brother, step-sister, son, daughter, step-son, step-daughter, wife, husband, domestic partner, father-in-law, mother-in-law, son-in-law, daughter-in-law, grandfather, grandmother, grandchild, or any relative or ward residing in the same home as the employee, funeral leave of three (3) days with pay may be taken.